 The placement of the mandir in the house is also very important.
 Hindus should dedicate a separate puja (worship) room to the gods, where the mandir is placed and the family worships either individually or as a group.
 However, adjustments can be made when such a room is not available.

 The mandir should always be placed in the purest, or shudh, room.
 Hindus generally believe that sexual activity and menstruating women are impure.
 For this reason, Hindus never place the mandir in the master bedroom, where a couple is sexually active.
 In the absence of a separate puja room, the next best place to keep the mandir is the kitchen.

 The direction of Mandir in Home

 The direction that the mandir faces is equally important.
 A mandir traditionally should be kept in a direction where the person praying should face north or the east while offering prayers.
 However, some of my Hindu informants said that the murtis in the mandir should face west, so that the devotee faces east while worshiping them.
-South is the kingdom of Yama, the god of death, so by facing the mandir southward, one is welcoming death, illness, and disease into the house so mandir should never face south.
+South is the kingdom of Yama, the god of death, so by facing South while doing pooja, one is welcoming death, illness, and disease into the house so the devotee should never face south while praying.